-As defined in Section 1, the Nominated EE Value is the expected average demand (MW) reduction during the defined EE Performance Hours in the Delivery Year.
-The EE Performance Hours are between the hour ending 15:00 Eastern Prevailing Time (EPT) and the hour ending 18:00 EPT during all days from June 1 through August 31, inclusive, of such Delivery Year, that is not a weekend or federal holiday.
 End-user loads have a consumption pattern depending on the type of customer (residential, commercial, industrial, or other), time of day, day of the week, and season.
 The consumption pattern is analyzed to determine the expected average demand reduction when electrical devices or systems are replaced by more efficient devices or systems.
-The demand reduction during the EE Performance Hours as a fraction of the gross difference between ratings of the current devices and the more efficient devices can vary significantly depending on the consumption pattern.
-This fraction is referred to as Coincidence Factor in the M&V process.
+The demand reduction during the EE Performance Hours or winter performance hours as a fraction of the gross difference between ratings of the current devices and the more efficient devices can vary significantly depending on the consumption pattern.
+This fraction is referred to as summer or winter Coincidence Factor in the M&V process.

-When consumption pattern is weather-sensitive (e.g. air conditioning) the determination of average demand reduction may vary significantly depending on the weather conditions (e.g. cool summer or very hot summer).
-A normalization method is proposed in the case of weather-sensitive load later in this section to ensure that the demand reduction estimate is consistent with the method used for other resources.
+When consumption pattern is weather-sensitive (e.g. air conditioning or electric heat) the determination of average demand reduction may vary significantly depending on the weather conditions (e.g. cool summer or very hot summer, mild winter or extremely cold winter).
+A normalization method is proposed in the case of weather-sensitive load later in this section to ensure that the demand reduction estimate during EE Performance Hours or winter performance hours is consistent with the method used for other resources.

-The EE Resource Provider shall describe in the M&V Plan how the Nominated EE Value (i.e., the demand reduction) during the EE Performance Hours will be calculated for the EE Resource.
+The EE Resource Provider shall describe in the M&V Plan how the Nominated EE Value (i.e., the demand reduction during the EE Performance Hours) and demand reduction during the winter performance hours will be calculated to establish the Nominated EE Value and Capacity Performance value for the EE Resource.
 The description must include, where applicable, the following factors used in the calculations:

-- Equations and formulas (1)
+- 1. Equations and formulas

-- (2)Assumptions
+- 2. Assumptions

-- (3)Manufacturers equipment specifications
+- 3. Manufacturers equipment specifications

-- (4) Direct measurement data
+- 4. Direct measurement data

-- (5) Indirect measurement data
+- Indirect measurement data

-- (6)Engineering factors, parameters and other variables
+- 6. Engineering factors, parameters and other variables

-If the one or more of the factors listed above are not known or not available at the time the EE Resource Provider submits its Measurement and Verification Plan to PJM, the EE Resource Provider shall describe when the unknown or unavailable factors will be known and available and how the factors will be used in the Nominated EE Value calculations.
+If the one or more of the factors listed above are not known or not available at the time the EE Resource Provider submits its Measurement and Verification Plan to PJM, the EE Resource Provider shall describe when the unknown or unavailable factors will be known and available and how the factors will be used in the Nominated EE Value and Capacity Performance value calculations.